dddddddddzzzz/OpenStories/README.md

 Authors represent people that created the stories in the feed.
 Authors in an Open Stories feed match Authors of a JSON Feed with the following additions:

 - `name` (required, _String_): Unlike in JSON Feed, `name` is a required field in Open Stories feeds.
+- `url` (required, _String_): Unlike in JSON Feed, `url` is a required field in Open Stories. `url` is expected to uniquely identify the author across feeds and items.

 ### Preview